3 Year Course Schedule

 You are welcome to visit the Math Center any time it is open.
 Why not make the Math Center a regular part of your study routine?
 Then when test time comes, you won't have to do any frantic, last minute cramming; you already will be relaxed and ready for the test.

-As you might suspect, the Math Center tends to be busier during the testing periods (usually the fourth, eighth, and the twelfth weeks of the semester) and during final exams.
+As you might suspect, the Math Center tends to be busier during the testing periods (usually the fourth, eighth, and the twelfth weeks of the semester).
 Keep in mind that when the Math Center is busier our tutors must divide their time among more students, so you may not be able to get as much individual attention during those times.

 How can I hire a private tutor?